Like most parents, I've grown more upset as each new story comes out about children accidentally shot by another child.

 Yes, she said.
 We should.
 And then she said something else that really hit me:

 “If we can't step up to the plate and do the awkward thing, how can we expect our kids to?" said Estes, referring to the expectations we place on our children to resist guns (and drugs and alcohol and other dangerous stuff).

 Holy cow, she’s right!
 If I can’t ask a fellow parent if there’s a gun in their home, however uncomfortable asking that question might be, how in the world can I expect my daughters to say no, under pressure, in front of their friends?

 Things were so easy when they were toddlers and preschoolers.

-But now that we’ve solidly entered the drop-off play date years it suddenly seems awkward to be helicoptering, to borrow for a minute that hated parenting label.
+But now that we’ve solidly entered the drop-off play date years it suddenly seems awkward to be helicoptering.
 Who wants to be seen as freakishly anxious when dropping off your kid for a couple hours of Legos or watercolors?

 And although repeatedly talking to our children about gun safety (If they see a gun they should stop, leave the area immediately and tell an adult) is critical, apparently we can’t rely on that alone.

 Studies have shown that even when taught not to ahead of time, in simulated exercises kids with access to a gun pick up the weapon and use it.